-UK live music has been one of the UK’s biggest social, cultural, and economic successes of the past decade.
-But the impact of the COVID-19 pandemic has meant the future for venues, concerts and festivals and the hundreds of thousands of people who work in them looks bleak.
+UK live music has been one of the UK’s biggest social, cultural, and economic successes of the past decade, but the impact of the COVID-19 pandemic meant the future for venues, concerts and festivals and the hundreds of thousands of people who work in them looked bleak.

-Like other countries such as Germany and Australia, we need the Government to help the music industry, which contributes £5.2 billion to the economy annually and sustains almost 200,000 jobs to ensure it remains world-leading following the damage caused by this pandemic.
+Like other countries such as Germany and Australia, the UK needed the Government to help the music industry, which at the time contributed £5.2 billion to the economy annually and sustained almost 200,000 jobs, to ensure it remained world-leading following the damage caused by this pandemic.

-Until these businesses can fully operate again, which is likely to be 2021 at the earliest, government support will be crucial to prevent mass insolvencies and the end of this world-leading industry.
+Until businesses could fully operate again, government support was crucial to prevent mass insolvencies and the end of this world-leading industry.

 On July 2nd 2020, UK Music and members of the UK Live Music Group, alongside a coalition of live music businesses including artists, venues, concerts, festivals, production companies and industry figures launched a campaign, Let The Music Play, to highlight the importance of the sector to the UK’s economy.

 Artists across the industry such as Ed Sheeran, Dua Lipa and Paul McCartney joined together to sign a letter to Culture Secretary Oliver Dowden calling for support.